Sheep and Wolves: Plot

 Feeling lonely, Grey returns to the mountains, where he encounters Bianca, who tells him of Ragear's takeover and Magra's death (though unaware that Ragear killed him).
 He is photographed by Ziko, who then informs the village that Grey is a spy for the wolves.
 Grey furiously leaves the village, but Shia recognises him as the wolf who spared his life in the meadow.
 Grey nevertheless leaves, until he is discovered by Mami.
 The hare informs him that the wolf pack will attack the village, but Grey can transform back into a wolf if he reaches a certain tree by noon the following day.
 Grey nevertheless returns to the village to warn the flock.
 He encourages them to fight back.

 The next morning, the wolf pack is thwarted by various traps and defenses, until they chase the sheep into a cave, only to be sealed inside with water flooding in.
 Not wishing his pack to drown, Grey saves the pack, only for Ragear to seize Shia.
 The lamb reveals that Ragear was responsible for Magra's death, and Grey challenges Ragear to fight for leadership.
 Mami and Bianca arrive to give Grey the potion to turn him back to a wolf, but nothing happens.
-Continuing to fight Ragear, Grey is brutally attacked and buried under a pile of rocks, only to emerge as a wolf, sending Ragear falling over a waterfall.
+Continuing to fight Ragear, Grey is brutally attacked and buried under a pile of rocks, only to emerge as a wolf, sending Ragear falling over a waterfall to his death.

 Humbled and having learned maturity while as a ram, Grey proposes to Bianca and they are married in the sheep village, the wolf pack and the sheep herd living together in peace.
 Nearby, Mami explains that the potion she and Bianca gave Grey was just spring water, and his transformation came from having learned responsibility.
 She looks on as the village of sheep and wolves celebrate their new united community.